X-lab2017/oss101/Assignments/Assignment-typo.md

 ### Don't post homework questions

-Hackers are good at spotting homework quetions; most of us have done them ourselves.
+Hackers are good at spotting homework questions; most of us have done them ourselves.
 Those questions are for *you* to work out, so that you will learn from the experience.
 It is OK to ask for hints, but not for entire solutions.

 If you suspect you have been passed a homework question, but can't solve it anyway, try asking in a user group forum or (as a last resort) in a "user" list/forum of a project.
 While the hackers *will* spot it, some of the advanced users may at least give you a hint.